-All labeling for functionality is either etched into the metal chassis (front plate) or in clear white decals printed on the black back plates.
+All labeling for functionality is either etched into the metal chassis (front plate) or in clear white decals printed on the black backplates.
 I still can’t read the labels that clearly though from a certain angle in strong light.
-You almost have to be head-on before the suddenly appear clean and clear.
+You almost have to be head-on before they suddenly appear clean and clear.
 Casting a shadow over them sometimes does help.

 How To Stack

 The compact yet standardized form factor makes the iDAP-6 very stackable with the previous i-series units though I have had some discussion with Cayin on what exact order you want to stack it.
 My own personal opinion is at the very top of the stack for a number of reasons.